Templates

 - Reliable data storage for your work, such as a USB drive or Office365 OneDrive cloud storage.

-Microsoft Office 365 is available for free to all students.
-Students have access to the latest versions of Word, Excel, PowerPoint, OneNote, and much more.
-You can install Office 365 on up to five compatible devices, including five tablet devices.
+Microsoft Office 365 is available free to all students.
+It includes access to the latest versions of Word, Excel, PowerPoint, OneNote, and much more.
+You can install Office 365 on up to five compatible devices, including tablets.
 All work can be saved online in OneDrive so it can be accessed no matter which device is being used.
-You can use this Office 365 subscription for as long as you are a student at the University of South Carolina.
+You can use this Office 365 subscription for as long as you are enrolled at the University of South Carolina.
 Download Office 365.

-All computers that connect to a university network must have current, up-to-date antivirus software.
-Antivirus software is included with Microsoft Windows; however, it is not included on Macs.
-If your computer does not have antivirus software, the Carolina Tech Zone can assist you.
+All computers connected to the university network must have up-to-date antivirus software.
+Microsoft Windows includes antivirus software, but Macs do not.
+If your computer does not have antivirus software, please request assistance from the Carolina Tech Zone.

-If you have further questions or need help with the software, then please contact the Division of Information Technology’s Service Desk (see details below).
+For further questions or assistance with software, please contact the Division of Information Technology’s Service Desk.

 Note for Distributed Learning Courses